You can submit an application for School Readiness via the Family Portal

 Each school readiness program provides a developmental screening for children and referrals to specific health and educational specialists.
 These services work in cooperation with other programs for young children such as Head Start, Early Head Start, and the Voluntary Prekindergarten (VPK) program.

 To learn about eligibility criteria for the School Readiness program and/or to access Child Care Resource and Referral services, please contact our Family Services staff at 772-220-1220.
-Florida’s Office of Early Learning Child Care Resource Referral Network can also provide assistance and can be contacted at 1-866-357-3239.
+Florida’s Division of Early Learning Child Care Resource Referral Network can also provide assistance and can be contacted at 1-866-357-3239.